-Martha Stewart's Best Halloween Costumes Through the Years
+Martha's Best Halloween Costumes Through the Years

 "From the time I as a little girl, I have loved dressing up for Halloween," Martha recalls in the October 2018 issue of Living.
 "Every year, I look forward to devising my costume—some years the look is elaborate and the ensemble itself is extraordinarily complex, like when I was Fairy GrandMartha or the Spellbinding Sorceress.
 For those getups, I worked with the editors, makeup artists, costume designers, and seamstresses to execute some pretty ambitious designs."